-Quarter Course Course Name Instructional Quarter Code Hours Credit Hours 1 MD 101 • Medical Terminology I with Anatomy and Physiology 50 4.0 1 MD 108 • Electronic Health Records 50 3.0 1 MD 236 • Phlebotomy Procedures 50 3.0 1 MD 260 • Phlebotomy Technician Externship 60 2.0 1 All students are scheduled for Heart Saver First Aid and CPR the listing of quarter credit hours is not meant to imply that credits can be transferred into other college or private career school programs.
+COURSE # COURSE NAME INSTRUCTIONAL HOURS QUARTER CREDITS Core Courses s - Students must earn a grade of C or better to pass MD101 Medical Terminology I with Anatomy and Physiology 50 4.0 MD108 Electronic Health Records 50 3.0 MD236 Phlebotomy Procedures 50 3.0 MD260 Phlebotomy Technician Externship 60 2.0 Total 210 12.0

+^{}the listing of quarter credit hours is not meant to imply that credits can be transferred into other college or private career school programs.
 Determination of transfer credits are at the sole discretion of the receiving school.